KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/the_morning_after/homework.md

 6. Issue a pull request to the Kansas City Women in Technology repository's master branch to have your term and its definition added to our learning resources glossary.

+7. Try this quick online interactive tutorial for a refresher! [try.github.io](https://try.github.io/)

-7. If you haven't yet, take the Codecademy Introduction to Git for more practice: [https://www.codecademy.com/learn/learn-git](https://www.codecademy.com/learn/learn-git)
+8. If you haven't yet, take the Codecademy Introduction to Git for more practice: [https://www.codecademy.com/learn/learn-git](https://www.codecademy.com/learn/learn-git)

 ## Additional Resources